Travel Guide to the Pamir Highway and the Wakhan Valley

 A normal day in the village of Karakul

-We were at almost 4,000 meters above sea level, with the cold, dry air and total emptiness as our backdrop.
-After an hour of waiting without seeing a single vehicle, we saw a 4x4 approaching.
 Luckily for us, it was a guide and his driver, returning to Murghab after dropping off some tourists at the border.
-We had met them the night before at the guesthouse!
-They greeted us, made room for us, and took us on without charging us a single som.
+We had just happened to meet them the night before at the guesthouse!
+They greeted us, made room for us, and gave us a ride without charging us a single som.

-The section between Karakul and Murghab includes one of the most iconic (and highest) points of the Pamir Highway: the Ak-Baital Pass, which at 4,655 meters above sea level is the highest point of the entire M41.
-The climb is imposing, between arid mountains, devoid of vegetation and with a landscape that seems from another planet.
-There are no sharp turns or sheer drops, but there is a constant feeling of being completely cut off from the world.
+The section between Karakul and Murghab includes one of the most iconic (and highest) points of the Pamir road, the Ak-Baital Pass, which at 4,655 meters above sea level is the highest point of the entire M41.

 Vistas desde el Paso Ak-Baital en la carretera del Pamir